charlieargue/pan-code-samples/README.md

 ### Feedback from Supervising Staff Engineers

+> "As far as coding, your credentials are extremely high, I mean, there's not much I can teach you... if anything, I'm probably gonna have to learn from you..." [during 1-on-1 performance review]
+>
+> — 🗣 *Mazen Ghalayini* `Feb 15, 2022`
+>
 > "I love what you did with puppeteer." [<u>re:</u> automating MFE token authentication]
 > — 🗣 *Mazen Ghalayini* `Dec 9, 2021`
 >
 >
+>
 > "It was a great effort on the MFE refactoring."
 >
 > — 🗣 *Mazen Ghalayini* `Jan 18, 2021`

-> "As far as coding, your credentials are extremely high, I mean, there's not much I can teach you... if anything, I'm probably gonna have to learn from you..." [during 1-on-1 performance review]
 >
-> — 🗣 *Mazen Ghalayini* `Feb 15, 2022`
 >
+> "Alright, let's give it a shot!" [<u>re</u>: adopting my idea for a shared Postman collection between FE and BE teams]
 >
->
-> "Alright, let's give it a shot and see how that works!" [<u>re</u>: creating a shared Postman collection between FE and BE teams]
->
 > — 🗣 *Mazen Ghalayini*  `Feb 22, 2022`
 >
 >
 >
-> "... [unlike other engineer, whose PR's are] total re-writes sometimes... yours so far have been very good, I've only needed to do CSS-stuff [minor things]... keep [doing] what you're doing, you're doing good... you've definitely like learned a lot about how we do things, and you probably now have a really good grasp of how things work... you've been doing great... so just continue to do that, that's great [<u>re:</u> my successful team adoption efforts]... " [during 1-on-1 performance review]
+> "... [unlike other engineer, whose PR's are] total re-wsrites sometimes... yours so far have been very good, I've only needed to do CSS-stuff [minor things]... keep [doing] what you're doing, you're doing good... you've definitely like learned a lot about how we do things, and you probably now have a really good grasp of how things work... you've been doing great... so just continue to do that, that's great [<u>re:</u> my successful team adoption efforts]... " [during 1-on-1 performance review]
 >
 > — 🗣 *Mazen Ghalayini*  `Feb 15, 2022`
 >
 >
 >
-> "...you know, also, ... we're kind of under siege from [a lot of directions]... so yeah, I think your suggestion is a good one that we need to try..."  [<u>re</u>: to do a backend POC using GraphQL]
+> "...you know, also, ... we're kind of under siege from [a lot of directions]... so yeah, I think your suggestion is a good one that we need to try..."  [<u>re</u>: to seriously consider GraphQL as an option]
 >
 > — 🗣 *Vish Ramamurthy*  `Feb 23, 2022`
+>
+>
+>
+> "You're doing better than all the other people that I onboarded.
+I'm the first UI developer [on this Rewrite Team], and then it was two others, and a third one, ... two got kicked out, one is still with us, and you are the last one now! ...
+In my opinion, you definitely are showing the right attitude, and I'm getting the right signals from others... and if you need me to vouch for you, I'm going to give them the thumbs-up... and so far I think you're doing good because I get a pretty good impression from someone higher than me.... he's said good things about you, so keep it up, and you'll get recognized... and hired...
+I think you'll definitely get there, and it'll be good for Palo Alto, I mean you're a very good candidate for them!" [<u>re:</u> converting from contractor to full-time employment]."
+> — 🗣 *Mazen Ghalayini*  `Dec 8, 2021`